-Second, that knowledge of time and place is held by millions of individuals.
+Second, that knowledge of time and place is held by millions of people;

 Third, data that is aggregated loses nuance.

 Hayek explained that sound economic decisions cannot be made centrally by experts or bureaucrats because they can never have all the knowledge needed.
 Moreover, they lack transient information about people, local conditions and special circumstances - that is, the knowledge of time and place.
-That knowledge is held by millions of people and the price mechanism enables them to use that knowledge effectively in economic decisions.
+That knowledge is held by the public, and the price mechanism enables them to use that knowledge effectively in economic decisions.